 Ready to buy?
 Before you shop new, you should always check into used stuff for sale.
 Here you’ll find tips to help you get the best deal and save more cash.

-He had to put some of the cost on a credit card, but he should be able to pay that off soon-ish.
+And sure, she had to put some of the cost on a credit card… but she should be able to pay that off soon-ish.

-Guy 2, we’ll call him George, also has a New Year’s Resolution.
-He’s going to declutter the house.
-That exercise equipment has been nothing more than a clothing rack for the past 2 years.
+Gal 2, we’ll call her Lisa, also has a New Year’s Resolution.
+She’s going to declutter the house.

-George takes a few pictures and lists it on Craigslist.
-He puts a fairly low price on it, because he’d rather get rid of it fast.
+So Lisa takes a few pictures and lists it on Craigslist.
+She puts a fairly low price on it, because she’d rather get rid of it fast.

 One man’s trash is another man’s treasure.